DavideBrie/davidebri.github.io/_posts/2021-08-28-2-Factor-Authentication-explained.md

 ![](https://external-content.duckduckgo.com/iu/?u=https%3A%2F%2Fwww.xda-developers.com%2Ffiles%2F2020%2F05%2Fgoogle-authenticator-old-b-473x1024.jpg&f=1&nofb=1)

-As you can see, there is a code for each account and there is a little pie timer that lasts 30 seconds, at the end of it, it will generate a new one.
+As you can see, there is a code for each account and there is a little timer that lasts 30 seconds, at the end of it, it will generate a new one.

 This it's basically made by an algorithm that randomly outputs a 6 digit code.
 This can be implemented in different ways, for example, they could be based on TOTP a Time-Based One-time Password.